thunderclient/thunder-client-support/README.md

 <a name="cookies"></a>
 ## Cookies
-* You can create cookies using the `Cookie` header in the request.
+* You can create or modify cookies using the `Cookie` header in the request.
 * To Clear existing cookies for the request, use `Clear All` button in the Cookies Tab